Shaun Wylie: Post-war

 After the war, he was a fellow at Trinity Hall until 1958 and lectured in mathematics.
 He was the PhD advisor for Frank Adams, Max Kelly, Crispin Nash-Williams, William Tutte and Christopher Zeeman.
 With Peter Hilton, he authored Homology Theory: An Introduction to Algebraic Topology, published in 1960.

 In 1958, he became Chief Mathematician at GCHQ, the UK signals intelligence organisation.
 In July 1969, he was sent a draft paper by James H. Ellis, another GCHQ mathematician, about the possibility of what was termed "non-secret encryption", or what is now more commonly known as public-key cryptography, on which Wylie commented "unfortunately, I can't see anything wrong with this".
 He retired in 1973, and taught at Cambridgeshire High School for Boys (later Hills Road Sixth Form College) in Cambridge for seven years.
 He was elected an honorary fellow at Trinity Hall in 1980.

 Wylie supervised five PhD students at Cambridge, through whom he had over 1600 "descendants" in 2021 according to the American Mathematical Society Mathematical Genealogy Project.
-In addition he influenced the intellectual development of generations of pupils at the Cambridgeshire High School for Boys/Hills Road Sixth Form College where he taught maths and classical Greek and where he also produced plays (such as Chekhov's The Cherry Orchard) and supervised the school chess team.
+In addition he influenced the intellectual development of generations of pupils at the Cambridgeshire High School for Boys/Hills Road Sixth Form College where he taught maths (particularly statistics, with his beloved chi-squared distribution) and classical Greek and where he also produced plays (such as Chekhov's The Cherry Orchard) and supervised the school chess team.
 He also came out of retirement temporarily to teach Mathematics at Long Road Sixth Form College.

 After retirement from teaching, Wylie was instrumental in the founding of the Liberal Democrats and in the Cambridge-based University of the Third Age and at the time of his death was preparing to read in the next Cambridge Greek Play, Aeschylus' Agamemnon.

 His eldest son, the late Keith Wylie (1945–1999), a barrister, was a croquet international and open champion of Great Britain.

 Shaun Wylie died on 2 October 2009, aged 96.